 Structures specifically designed to reduce or prevent coastal erosion such as a groin, jetty, seawall, revetment, bulkhead, breakwater, or artificial beach nourishment project.

 CEHA Map Definitions

 Coastal Erosion Hazard Area (CEHA) line was used informally to collectively describe the location of the natural protective feature area (NPFA) line and the structural hazard area (SHA) lines.
 Regulated activities (505.
-7 and 505.8 ) require a Coastal Erosion Management Permit before the projects can be started.
+7 and 505.8 ) (links leaves DEC's website) require a Coastal Erosion Management Permit before the projects can be started.

 Natural Protective Feature Area (NPFA) line describes the landward limit of beaches, dunes and bluffs that are regulated through a Coastal Erosion Management Permit.

 Structural Hazard Area (SHA) line describes the landward limit of the land located landward of the NPFA, which have shorelines receding at a long-term average annual recession rate of 1 foot or more per year.